JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCanvasApps.md

 ## Exercise 1: Create a Canvas App

-> [!IMPORTANT]
-> When creating a canvas app, it is generally preferred to [create a solution](https://learn.microsoft.com/en-us/power-platform/alm/solution-concepts-alm) first, alongside a corresponding [solution publisher](https://learn.microsoft.com/en-us/power-platform/alm/solution-concepts-alm#solution-publisher), and to create the app from there.
-This will help to keep your apps organized and make it easier to deploy them out.
-For the purposes of this lab, we will skip these steps.

 1. Navigate to the [Power Apps Maker Portal](https://make.powerapps.com) and, if not already selected, navigate to the developer environment you created in Lab 0:

     ![](Images/Lab2-UsingPowerFxInCanvasApps/E1_1.png)